Hon. Arthur Handcock1

 Anne French1

-Anne French was born before 1775.
-She was the daughter of Arthur French and Alice Magennis.1 She married Richard Handcock, 2nd Baron Castlemaine of Moydrum, son of Very Rev. Richard Handcock and Sarah Toler, on 13 November 1790.1 She died on 4 November 1852 at Athlone, Ireland.1
+Anne French was born in 1768.2 She was the daughter of Arthur French and Alice Magennis.1 She married Richard Handcock, 2nd Baron Castlemaine of Moydrum, son of Very Rev. Richard Handcock and Sarah Toler, on 13 November 1790.1 She died on 4 November 1852 at Athlone, IrelandG.1

 Her married name became Handcock.
-In 1817 Sarah m Christopher Hamilton.2 As a result of her marriage, Anne French was styled as Baroness Castlemaine of Moydrum on 7 January 1839.
+After her marriage, Anne French was styled as Baroness Castlemaine of Moydrum on 7 January 1839.

 Children of Anne French and Richard Handcock, 2nd Baron Castlemaine of Moydrum